Syllabus, Master's level, 1BG308

-- present and explain negative effects of chemicals on different biological organisational levels
+- present and explain negative effects of foreign chemicals on different biological organisational levels

-- retrieve and critically evaluate toxicological information from different sources (Internet-based databases, hand books, scientific articles)
+- retrieve and critically evaluate toxicological information from different sources (Internet-based databases, guides, scientific articles etc.)

-- independently carry out, and present orally and in writing , classification and labelling of chemicals dangerous for the environment
+- independently perform and present (orally and in written form) classification and labelling of chemicals dangerous for the environment

-- independently carry out, and present orally and in writing, environmental risk assessment of chemicals
+- independently perform and present (orally and in written form) an environmental risk assessment of a plant protection product

-Environmental chemistry: This part comprises an overview of different chemical groups of anthropogenic origin present in the environment.
-Focus will on their sources and fate in the environment.
+Environmental chemistry: This part comprises an overview of different chemical groups of anthropogenic origin (pesticides, industrial chemicals, drugs) present in the environment.
+Focus will be towards their sources, routes, biotransformation and distribution between different parts of the environment.

-Hazard assessment: This part comprises retrieval and critical evaluation of toxicological information from different sources (internet-based databases, hand books, scientific articles etc.) for classification and labelling of chemicals.
-The students perform as an individual project a classification and labelling of chemicals dangerous for the environment according to EU guidelines and present their findings orally and in writing .
+Hazard assessment: This part comprises retrieval and critical evaluation of toxicological information form different sources (internet-based databases, hand books, scientific articles etc.) for classification and labelling of chemicals.
+The students perform as an individual project a classification and labelling of chemicals dangerous for the environment according to EU guidelines and present their findings orally and in written form.
 According to current legislation the chemical industry is responsible for classification and labelling of chemicals.